Donald Hazelwood: Background

+He played a Giovanni Baptista Grancino violin made in 1716.

+Hazelwood died in Sydney on 8 March 2025, at the age of 95.

 Career

-1952-1998

 Donald Hazelwood first played with the Sydney Symphony Orchestra in 1952, as a second violinist under Eugene Goossens.

-In 1965 he was appointed co-concertmaster with Robert Miller, later becoming concertmaster, a position he held for 33 years until his retirement in 1998.
+In 1965, he was appointed co-concertmaster with Robert Miller, later becoming concertmaster, a position he held for 33 years until his retirement in 1998.

-From 1988 to 1989 Donald Hazelwood was Artistic Director of the National Ensemble at the Sydney Conservatorium of Music.
+From 1988 to 1989, Hazelwood was artistic director of the National Ensemble at the Sydney Conservatorium of Music.

-From 1989 to 1991 and in 1996 he was Director of the Australian Youth Orchestra National Music Camp.
+From 1989 to 1991, and in 1996, he was Director of the Australian Youth Orchestra National Music Camp.

-He is a life member of Australian Youth Orchestra.
+He was a life member of Australian Youth Orchestra.

-In 1997 Hazelwood had a tribute concert at the Sydney Opera House, where he performed Dvorak's Romance in F minor with the Sydney Symphony.
+In 1997, Hazelwood had a tribute concert at the Sydney Opera House, where he performed Dvorak's Romance in F minor with the Sydney Symphony.

-In 1998 he retired as concertmaster after 33 years with the Orchestra.
+In 1998, he retired as concertmaster after 33 years with the Orchestra.